 The shield is a consumable that protects the other consumables from molten metal and sparks.

 The retaining cap keeps the consumable stack in place, and the swirl ring directs the gas from the machine through the torch.

 The nozzle and electrode are the consumables that wear out the fastest.
 The nozzle concentrates the plasma arc and funnels the gas flow.
 The electrode current completes the electric current from the torch to the plate.

-Every model has its own combination and types of consumables, each with their own cost.
+Every model has its own combination and types of consumables and accessories, each with their own cost.
 It is, therefore, important to ensure that the unit you are considering is compatible with consumables that are readily available and affordable.
-If possible, choose a cutter that wears consumable out at a reasonable rate.
+If possible, choose a cutter that wears consumables out at a reasonable rate.

-An air compressor is another part that you require for plasma cutting.
+An air compressor is another part that you require for the cutting process.
 Some systems have a compressor included, but if this is not the case, you have to add an external compressor.

 Before buying, it is important to know what kind of plasma cutting you will be doing.

 Plasma machines play an integral role in optimal and cost-effective manufacturing.
 Mass or piece production lines have to be as effective as possible with regard to time, effort, and cost.
 With conventional cutting methods, this is not always possible.